 Hi, I’m Tamsin!

 I used to be your average adventurous twenty-something year old living in New Zealand after my gap year turned into living and working abroad for 5 years.
 That was, until I was diagnosed with type 1 diabetes.
-From that point on, I was determined to not let my condition get in the way of living the life I wanted to live, and so I went on to complete two Marathons and a 32km alpine trail race (the Routeburn).
+From that point on, I was determined to not let my condition get in the way of living the life I wanted to live, and so I’ve since gone on to complete two Marathons and a 32km alpine trail race (the Routeburn Classic).

 My passion for nutrition, fitness and type 1 diabetes was something that took great prominence in my life, to the point where I spent a year and a half yearning to learn more and to help make a difference to people’s lives.

 So, in September 2016, I left behind my life in New Zealand and returned to England.
-I enrolled on a £9,000 year long Foundation Science course (which I have to self-fund!) at The University of Nottingham in order to gain the qualification I required to progress to a Nutrition degree.
+I enrolled on a £9,000 year long Foundation Science course (which I had to self-fund and am currently paying off monthly on a credit card!) at The University of Nottingham in order to gain the qualification I required to progress to a Nutrition degree.
 Through sheer hard work and determination, I passed my Foundation Year and received a place at King’s College London on their Nutrition and Dietetics course.
-Currently, I’m in first year of this 4 year degree, and by the end of it I hope to be a Registered Dietitian.
+I found the beginning of first year to be a horribly steep and difficult learning curve, which led to me giving up work for half of the year to focus on passing my first year – during which time I was recognised as having dyslexia.
+Currently, I’ve just completed the first year of my 4 year degree and by the end of it I will be able to Register as a Dietitian.